Caleana hortiorum

 Caleana hortiorum, commonly known as Hort's duck orchid is a species of orchid endemic to the south-west of Western Australia.
 It has a single smooth leaf, a single greenish yellow and red flower and is distinguished by its long, narrow, slightly humped labellum, with calli on its outer half.
 It is found between Perth and Albany.

 Description

 Caleana hortiorum has a single smooth, dull green or dull red leaf, 10-20 mm long and 4-8 mm wide.
-Unlike those of most other caleanas, the leaf is not withered at flowering time.
+Unlike those of most other species of the genus Caleana, the leaf is not withered at flowering time.
 Usually only one greenish-yellow and red flower, 10-12 mm long and 6-8 mm wide is borne on a thin, wiry stalk 70-110 mm high.
 The dorsal sepal, lateral sepals and petals are narrow and hang downwards with the dorsal sepal pressed against the column which has broad wings, forming a bucket-like shape.
 About one half of the outer part of the labellum is covered with glossy black glands or calli and the labellum has a slightly humped top.
 Flowering occurs in September and October.